martin-martin/mentorship/answers.md

 ### Summed up in bullet-points
 Keep in mind that:

-- once in a while **you'll struggle while learning - and that's a good thing** because it means you're _learning_
+- once in a while it'll **feel like a lot while learning something new**.
+Take this feeling as a **proof that you're exercising** your brain.
+It's a good thing, because it means you're _learning_
 - **don't give up, and keep having fun**. find ways to personalize your learning to supercharge your fun and retention
 - **reach out to other learners and coaches** in the Udacity community. there are a lot of us out there, and it's nice and useful to learn together